 - Better sleep: Because loving relationships result in less stress, you will be better able to sleep well and feel refreshed when you wake up in the morning.
 It is easier to ease tension when a feeling of support is happiness surrounds you.

 How to Maintain a Platonic Relationship

 Some psychologists believe any relationship where two people enjoy each other’s company, whether personal or professional, will contain some type of sexual tension.
 Even if no physical action is taken on the sexual desire, the desire is suppressed in some way.
-For instance, platonic friends may decide to keep things simple and not become romantic, as lines and boundaries can become blurred when sex enters the picture.
+For instance, platonic friends may decide to keep things simple and not become romantic or engage in physical intimacy, as lines and boundaries can become blurred when sex enters the picture.
 Fortunately, there are ways to enjoy the benefits of platonic relationships without ever getting romantic.

 What to Do If Your Platonic Relationship Becomes Romantic

-If you are in a platonic relationship and are thinking about bringing up the subject of sex, there is an opportunity to talk to your therapist to see how you can preserve the relationship as purely platonic.
+If you are in a close relationship with a good friend and are thinking about bringing up the subject of sex, there is an opportunity to talk to your therapist to see how you can preserve the relationship as purely platonic.
 After all, the physical and emotional benefits of building and maintaining healthy platonic relationships can be life-changing, offering a significant impact on your happiness and quality of life.